Skip to feedback

 About This Policy

-About the National Science Foundation (NSF)
+About The U.S. National Science Foundation (NSF)

 NSF was created “to promote the progress of science; to advance the national health, prosperity, and welfare; to secure the national defense” (1950, as amended).

-NSF seeks to achieve these goals through an integrated strategy that advances the frontiers of knowledge; cultivates a world-class, broadly inclusive science and engineering workforce; expands the scientific literacy of all citizens; builds the nation’s research capabilities through investments in advanced instrumentation and facilities; and supports excellence in science and engineering research and education.
+NSF seeks to achieve these goals through an integrated strategy that advances the frontiers of knowledge; cultivates a world-class, globally-competitive science and engineering workforce; expands the scientific literacy of all citizens; builds the nation’s research capabilities through investments in advanced instrumentation and facilities; and supports excellence in science and engineering research and education.

 NSF is committed to evaluating the efficacy and efficiency of its strategy, leveraging evaluation to help the agency achieve its mission.